WHAT THIS IS ABOUT

 Contributing Writer

 Eve Muyanja is a writer from Kampala, Uganda.
 She writes fiction and non fiction stories centered around themes of equality, feminism, sustainability, climate change, and mental health.
+At Film Garage Studios, the narrative her my domain; specialising in creative writing, she breathes life into scripts that captivate audiences.
+Eve’s unique expertise in scriptwriting is not just a profession but a calling that resonates through each line I pen.